 Although not the newest phone here, it’s mid-range price is very deceiving when it comes to the quality of the device.
 Nowhere is this more obvious than in the audio quality it produces.
 Dual, dedicated Hi-Fi audio chips with DAC included, plus Dolby Atmos sound processing sets the Axon 7 apart from most other phones.
 Even with average earphones, the sound quality is amazing.
 Add a pair of really good earphones, and it’s as good as audio on a smartphone gets.

 Even when pushed to the limit, sound remains clear and bright, with little or no distortion.
 We won’t go into the other great features of the Axon 7, but for less than $400, you won’t get more for your money.

 It seems all the best advances in audio fort smartphones is coming out of China these days.
 The HTC 10 has a 24bit DAC and has maintained the audio jack, which nudges it ahead of its successor, the HTC 11.
 It isn’t the loudest here, in terms of volume output, but the quality more than makes up for the lack of power.

 All audio needs a software codec to handle the file format, and HTC made a bold decision to go with their own, rather than a stock codec.
 The gamble has paid off handsomely, because the quality is quite remarkable.

-It’s really no surprise that the company which launched mobile music with the Walkman should have a phone in this list.
+This name should be no stranger to music lovers looking for a smartphone.
+It’s really no surprise that the company which launched mobile music with the Walkman should have a smartphone on this list for music lovers.
 Sony, as they often do, like to use their own hardware and software, rather than buying in from elsewhere.
 This allows them a greater degree of quality control, and it shows.